-A remarkable pair of antique bronze double-arm figural sconces with Wedgwood plaques, salvaged out of a home in Alexandria, VA.
+A remarkable pair of antique bronze double-arm figural sconces with Wedgwood plaques by E.F.
+Caldwell, salvaged out of a home in Alexandria, VA.
 Dating from the early 1900’s, each sconce’s circular backplate is surrounded by a flowing design of bows and bellflowers and is crowned with an eagle.
 The center of each backplate features a “Wedgwood blue” porcelain plaque; one features a cherub holding a foliate scroll, the other has an elegant Greek maiden in a contrapposto stance holding a scroll.
 Two smooth arms with glass rosettes curled within curl outward to support gadrooned bobeches.
 These wall lamps are in excellent condition; they have been professionally rewired and come with all the necessary attachments for modern installation.
 Each sconce measures 9-3/4” wide, 25” tall, and have a 5″ projection.